benji300/joplin-taranaki-ui/README.md

 - Floating TOC on the right hand site for rendered Markdown mode
   - Based on the idea from [here](https://discourse.joplinapp.org/t/toc-as-the-sidebar/5979/34)
 - Highlight Input boxes if focused
-- Change style of Synchronize button
+- Change style of synchronize button
 - Change visibility of some UI elements
   - Can be reverted manually - see [UI tweaks](#ui-tweaks)
 - Unified design for dialogs (same background, buttons, etc.)